wisq/lgtv_saver/README.md

 If you find your TV turning off unexpectedly, search for `turn_off` in `lib/lgtv_saver/tv.ex` and try commenting out that line.
 If that fixes your problem, feel free to let me know by [creating an issue](issues).

-## Todo?

-* Add tests
-* Client script for Mac, Linux

 ## Legal stuff

-Copyright © 2020, Adrian Irving-Beer.
+Copyright © 2023, Adrian Irving-Beer.

 `lgtv_saver` is released under the [Apache 2 License](LICENSE) and is provided with **no warranty**.
 I do my best to write secure and resilient code, but I'm not liable if things break.
 Be careful with your TV, and don't expose your UDP ports to the internet.